Event and incident report software (tutorial)

 A form’s attribute can have advice added to accompany it.
 This advice appears as a icon with the letter ‘i’ next to the attribute.

-Once the icon is selected a pop-up is displayed.
-This advice can be made-up of text, tables and/or contact details.
+Select the icon and a pop-up appears in the form of text, tables or contact details.

 2) Add Image Tile

-Once an incident form is made you can decide to add a text or image tile.
+Once an incident form is made you can add a text or image tile.

-Regardless of your selection once an incident form is made it will automatically appear on the SIRV website and the mobile app, under the tile named ‘library’.
+Regardless of your selection once an incident form is made it will always appears on the SIRV website and the mobile app, under the tile named ‘library’.

 If you want to add the incident as a specific tile on the mobile application itself then you probably want to give it an image tile.